Production Supervisor – Westhill, Aberdeenshire Backshift

-We reward our people, you’ll have good benefits, a competitive salary, ongoing development, and an opportunity to develop your career.
-This full-time role is 40 hours per week Monday to Friday, based at Westhill, Aberdeenshire.
+We reward our people, and you’ll have good benefits, a competitive salary, car allowance / company car, bonus scheme, ongoing development, and an opportunity to develop your career.
+This full-time role is 37.5 hours per week Monday to Friday, with an opportunity for flexible working.

-You’ll have 32 days holiday per year, pension, sick pay, life assurance and inclusion in our Flexible Benefits programme that includes cycle to work scheme, dental insurance and dine out discounts.
-Hours from 16.45 to 04.45 Monday to Friday morning.
+25 days holiday per year, pension, sick pay, family private medical insurance, life assurance and inclusion in our Flexible Benefits programme that includes cycle to work scheme, gym membership, dental insurance and dine out discounts as well as access to our Employee Assistance Programme.

 Our people have made us great.
 Their knowledge, ideas, commitment and energy over the last 50 years has helped to create a successful business.